CentOS-PaaS-SIG/upstream-fedora-pipeline/README.md

   - ex. qcow2
 * test_guidance - <comma-separated-list-of-test-suites-to-run> required by downstream CI
   - ex. "''"
+* comment_id - For pipeline runs triggered by PR comment activity, that comment's unique id
+  - ex.
+1234
 * ref - Indication of what we are building distro/branch/arch/distro_type
   - ex. x86_64
 * msgJson - A full dump of the message properties in one field of JSON